RednibCoding/Raylib3-VS-Code-Setup/README.md

 You can install the extension via the *Extension Tab* in Visual Studio Code.

 Configuration is for Windows.

+When you want to hide the console, add the following compiler/linker configuration parameter:

+*-mwindows*

 # Installation
 Just download or clone this repository and open the downloaded folder with Visual Studio Code *(right click-> Open with Code)*.